National Close the Gap Day: FAQs

 What is Close the Gap?

 Aboriginal and Torres Strait Islander Peoples have some of the poorest health outcomes of any group of people in the world.
-On average, Aboriginal and Torres Strait Islander Peoples die 10–17 years younger than other Australians.
+On average, Aboriginal and Torres Strait Islander Peoples die more than 10 years younger than other Australians.

 How long has Close the Gap been running?